hussein227/Epilespy-EEG-Signals/README.md

 The approximation coefficients at this level capture the overall trend at a finer scale, while the detail coefficients capture the high-frequency details.
 ![Example Image](30.05.2023_16.56.30_REC.png)

+An AUC-ROC curve is a graphical representation of the performance of a binary classifier, such as SVM (Support Vector Machine), at different classification thresholds.
+The AUC (Area Under the Curve) represents the performance of the classifier in terms of the trade-off between its true positive rate (TPR) and false positive rate (FPR).

+An AUC of 50.50% indicates that the classifier's performance is essentially random or equivalent to chance.
+In other words, the classifier is not able to discriminate between the positive and negative samples effectively.
+An AUC of 0.5 corresponds to a classifier that is no better than flipping a coin to make predictions.

 ![Example Image](adad.png)